raghavendraivv/Music-Application/README.md

 # music_app
 [![Gitter](https://gitter.im/music_app/contributers)](https://gitter.im/music_app/contributers)

-This Application was a Music Application consits of Different Languages of album of songs with user favorite songs and user profile data.
+This Application was a Music Application consits of Different Languages of album of songs with user favorite songs which the enjoy alot and user profile data.

 ## Languages used